Black Bean Enchiladas

 You can get the full, printable recipe in the recipe card at the bottom of this post.

-- Add ¼ cup of the enchilada sauce to the bottom of a 9x13 baking dish.
+Step 5: Preheat the oven to 350°F. Add 1/4 cup of the enchilada sauce to the bottom of a 9×13 baking dish.

-- Roll the black bean filling up into the tortillas.
-I add about ⅓-1/2 cup of filling into each.
-Place the enchiladas into the dish and top with the remaining enchilada sauce.
-Add on shredded vegan cheese (or this vegan nacho cheese!) if desired.
+Step 6: Roll the black bean filling up into the tortillas.
+I add about 1/3-1/2 cup of filling into each.
+Place the enchiladas into the dish

 Variations